andreas-bauer/git-101/README.md

 ## Aliases

-Make you life easier by creating aliases for often used git commands.
+Make you life easier by creating aliases for often used Git commands.

 ```bash
 alias gs='git status'